Mottokrosh/BlogPosts/CordovaFilePluginExamples/index.md

 ## Conclusion

-The code above is the result of several days' of reading documentation, trawling blog posts, and experimentation.
+The code above is the result of several days' of reading documentation, trawling through blog posts, and experimentation.
 For all I know, I'm still doing some things wrong.

 Development in the world of Javascript moves at a rapid pace, and documentation doesn't always keep up.
 Add to that the fact that many front-end developers are smart, good-looking, and smell nice, and are often deeply involved with the technologies they're using themselves, it can sometimes be hard to break into a particular technology when coming to it for the first time.

 I remember a long time ago I was trying to write to a file in PHP.
-Sure enough I had to open a pointer/handler to the file, seek around it, and then stream data to disk, before finally releasing the open handler.
+Sure enough, I had to open a pointer/handler to the file, seek around it, and then stream data to disk, before finally releasing the open handler again.
 Then, a while later, `file_put_contents()` and `file_get_contents()` came along and drastically simplified things for 99% of the use cases.

 Sure it's nice to have all the power, but when designing APIs, ask yourselves what the main use cases are, and try and make those as easy and intuitive as possible.
 Then document them well.